Timing-based mass measurement of exotic long-lived particles at the FCC-ee

 \subsection{Uncertainty on vertex timing}

-The timing layer, is located around the circle shown in Figure~\ref{fig:cartoon}, measures the arrival time of the charged particles from the HNL decay to the outer radius of the inner detector ($\mathrm{TOF}_{track}$).
-For each track attached to the decay vertex the value of $t_{hit}$, which is the estimate for the track of the value of $t_{vert}$ is calculated with the following procedure: \begin{itemize} \item The origin of the track (the HNL vertex) and its momentum are known \item The helicoidal trajectory in the magnetic field is known.
+The timing layer, located around the circle shown in Figure~\ref{fig:cartoon}, measures the arrival time of the charged particles from the HNL decay to the outer radius of the inner detector ($\mathrm{TOF}_{track}$).
+For each track attached to the decay vertex the value of $t_{hit}$, which is the estimate for the track of the value of $t_{vert}$ is calculated with the following procedure: \begin{itemize} \item The origin of the track (the HNL vertex) and its momentum are known. \item The helicoidal trajectory in the magnetic field is known.
 From its intersection to the timing layer, the flight distance $d_{track}$ of the track from its origin to the layer can be calculated. \item If the mass of the particle producing the track is known, from the momentum and the flight distance the time of flight of the track from its origin to the timing layer can be calculated. \item Subtract this time of flight from $\mathrm{TOF}_{track}$.
-This gives $t_{hit}$ \end{itemize} If one of the decay products of the HNL is a muon, one can apply this procedure to the muon alone, which is well identified by the muon detector.
+This gives $t_{hit}$. \end{itemize} If one of the decay products of the HNL is a muon, one can apply this procedure to the muon alone, which is well identified by the muon detector.
 However, if additional particles are produced, and their time of flight can be measured reliably, the precision of the timing measurement can be improved by a factor $\sqrt{N}$ where $N$ is the number of tracks used for the measurement.